-Intercon Utility P necting Utility: roject Number (if available):

-distribute the propo his Acknowledgment is to be signed by the owner of the property where the proposed digeneration facility and interconnection will be placed, when the owner or operator of used distributed generation facility is not also the owner of the property, and the property electric facilities will not be involved in the interconnection of the distributed generation

-(the "Pro nowledgment is executed by

-This Ack nowledgment does not grant or convey any interest in the Property to the Developer.

-work Property Owner certifies as of the date indicated below that the Property Owner is ing exclusively with the Developer on a proposal to install a distributed generation by (the "Facility") on the Property.

-О R

-with purch Property Owner certifies as of the date indicated below that the Developer has executed the Property Owner one of the following: a signed option agreement to lease or ase the Property, an executed Property lease, or an executed purchase agreement for the city granting the Developer a right to use the Property for purposes of installing the ty.
+Interconnecting Utility: Utility Project Number (if available): distributed generation facility and interconne the proposed distributed generation facility i d by the owner of the property where the proposed ection will be placed, when the owner or operator of is not also the owner of the property, and the property ed in the interconnection of the distributed generation interest to the Property), as owner of the real ounty, New York, known as address] (the "Property"), at the request of [name of Developer] (the "Developer"; as used This Acknowledgment does not grant or con avey any interest in the Property to the Developer.
+The Property Owner certifies as of the data. ate indicated below that the Property Owner is on a proposal to install a distributed generation OR executed with the Property Owner one o or purchase the Property, an executed Pr of the date indicated below that the Developer has f the following: a signed option agreement to lease roperty lease, or an executed purchase agreement for ght to use the Property for purposes of installing the Property Owner: Developer: By: Ву: Name: Name: Title: Title: Date: Date:

-P : roperty Owner: Developer:

-By: By:

-Name: Name:

-Title:

-Date: Date: